Balram Bhargava: Awards and recognitions

-In 2019Prof.
-(Dr.) Bhargava received the Gujar Mal Science Award 2018.
+In 2019 Bhargava received the Gujar Mal Science Award 2018.
 Bhargava is a recipient of S. N. Bose Centenary Award of the Indian Science Congress, Platinum Jubilee Award of the National Academy of Sciences and the Vasvik Award.
 He has also received Tata Innovation Fellowship for facilitating Biodesign Innovation fellows' work.
 The Government of India honoured him, in 2014, by awarding him the Padma Shri, the fourth highest civilian award, for his contributions to the field of medicine (cardiology).

 He is one of the laureates of the 2015 UNESCO-Equatorial Guinea International Prize for Research in the Life Sciences.
 In 2019, he received the Dr LEE Jong-wook Memorial Prize for Public Health.